ZhaoheDai/ZhaoheDai.github.io/_pages/about.md

 <hr>
 Welcome!
 I am Zhaohe Dai, an Assistant Professor in the Department of Mechanics and Engineering Science at the College of Engineering, Peking University.
 I received my B.Sc. degree in Theoretical and Applied Mechanics from the University of Science and Technology of China in 2013, my M.S. degree in Solid Mechanics from the Institute of Mechanics in 2016, and my Ph.D. in Solid Mechanics from the University of Texas at Austin in 2020.
 Prior to joining PKU in March 2022, I conducted postdoctoral research at the Mathematical Institute, University of Oxford, as a Marie Curie Fellow.

 I have been fortunate to gain research experience in a number of interesting areas of mechanics and materials, including thin film mechanics, surface phenomena, interface mechanics, 2D materials, and nanocarbon-based composites.
 My published work primarily focuses on the mechanics of thin solids and liquids, with particular emphasis on elasticity metrology, elastocapillarity, wrinkling instabilities, wetting, adhesion, and friction.
-Broadly, my research interest lies in understanding the deformation behaviors of slender solids during interactions with other entities, including liquids, as well as rigid and deformable substrates.
+My research interest lies in understanding the deformation behaviors of soft and slender solids during interactions with other entities, including liquids, as well as rigid and deformable substrates.